🧢 Coach T's Recap

 It takes into account:

 With more responses, even small changes can be meaningful.
-With fewer responses e.g. demographic filtering, the change needs to be bigger to make sure it’s not just normal variation.
+With fewer responses (for example, when filtering by demographics), changes need to be larger to confidently rule out normal variation.

-If the shift is mathematically meaningful, we flag it in the dashboard as statistically significant so you know it's a signal worth paying attention to.
+If a shift is mathematically meaningful, we flag it in the dashboard as statistically significant so you know it's a signal worth paying attention to.

 💡 Tip